biancapitic/University/Fundamentals of Programming/Hangman/README.md

 - play the game;
 - stop the application;

-It is a console based application that has a layered architecture.
+It is a console based application that has a layered architecture and uses PyUnit tests.